three11/accordion/README.md

 # Accordion

-Front-end accordion widget using max-height written in vanilla ES2017
+> Accordion widget using max-height and CSS transitions

 ## Install